Customers is the CX component that maintains Customer Interaction Profiles. Each Customer object is a complete interaction profile that:

 Outbound Campaigns

-Role in integrations: Interface to CRMs and ticketing systems
+Interface to CRMs and other business applications

 Integration is based on the CX‑Customer APIs contract.
 Any third‑party CRM or identity platform that wants to act as the maintainer of profiles must implement these APIs.